monsoonmaelstrom/book2/book2.md

 “Yes,” Davy says.

 The same rules as always apply.
-The same rules that we’ve all agreed upon.
+The same rules we’ve all agreed upon.
 Davy makes the decisions the second he decides he makes the decisions.

 She looks at Alex and waits.